comunica/association/board-meetings/next.md

 These notes will be made public after the meeting on https://github.com/comunica/association

-These notes will be made public after the meeting on https://github.com/comunica/association

 **Planning**:

 Priority:

+- Association launch

+Less urgent:

 - Communication channels
-- Webinar status
-- Roadmap
 - Budget application
-- Taking up bounties
-- Association launch

-Less urgent:

-- Release schedule

-TODO: schedule meeting for next month

 ## Presence

+TODO: fill in your presence

-## Webinar
+## Association launch

-TODO: status
+TODO: status on the launch event

 ## Communication channels

-TODO: status
+TODO: Slack server created

-## Budget Application
+## Budget application

-TODO: status

-## Association launch

-Plan is to have an official launch of the association fall of this year, and have current members marked as "founding members".

-ACTION: list logo's of members on website

-## Taking up bounties

-Are board members allowed to take up bounties?

-## Release schedule

-Introduce a major release schedule (like Node.js)?
+TODO: any new bounties we want to place?